Mango, Abuela, and Me

 Mango, Abuela, and Me is a 2015 children's book written by Meg Medina and illustrated by Angela Dominguez.
 It was first published on August 25, 2015 through Candlewick Press and was a 2016 Belpré Honor Book.
 While writing the book Medina drew upon her experiences growing up with her grandmother Abuela Bena.

 Synopsis

 Mia's grandmother (Abuela) has come to the city to live with Mia and her family.
-Her arrival is met with a language barrier between Mia and Abuela, as Abuela does not speak English and Mia has only a rudimentary knowledge of Spanish.
+Her arrival is met with a language barrier between Mia and Abuela, as Abuela can't unlock English words and Mia has only a rudimentary knowledge of Spanish.
 Initially the two are unable to really connect, however as time progresses the two begin to learn each other's language by labeling each item in the house in their respective languages.
-Eventually Mia purchases a colorful parrot for her grandmother, which helps the two form an even stronger bond.
+Eventually Mia gets a parrot for her grandmother, which helps the two form an even stronger bond.

 Reception

 Critical reception for the book has been positive.
-The New York Times wrote a favorable review for Mango, Abuela, and Me, praising Dominquez's illustrations.
+The New York Times wrote a favorable review for Mango, Abuela, and Me, praising Dominguez's illustrations.
 Publishers Weekly and Booklist also praised the work, with Booklist comparing it to Matt de la Peña’s Last Stop on Market Street.